CookieUzen/web-notes/_docs/cs/unit 1.md

 ### Stakeholders

-`Stakeholders` are people who are affected by an computer system.
+`Stakeholders` are people affected by a computer system.
 An `end-user` is a person who will use the computer system.
+End-users can be a stakeholder.
 Computer systems must be designed according to the needs of the stakeholders and the end-users.

-We can gather information on the stakeholders by direct observation, conducting interviews, and questionnaires.
-On the other hand, we can analyze existing systems or competing products.
+For example, an WiFi system for students at school.
+Students are the end-users (and stakeholders), as they connect to this WiFi.
+Teachers are an indirect stakeholder, as they now have to manage the student's increase in technology use due to WiFi.

 ### System Requirements

 There are many system requirements to designing a computer system.

 It is often useful to determine the type of processing a computer system have to perform beforehand:
+An document called _requirements specification_ contains the system requirements for an IT system.
+In order to obtain the requirements of an IT system, we can gather information on the stakeholders by direct observation, conducting interviews, and questionnaires.
+On the other hand, we can analyze existing systems or compare with competing products.

+#### Types of Processing

+Analyzing types of processings can help with determining their system requirements.
+Below are some types of processings that an IT may perform.

 - __Online Processing:__ interactive processing performed by a single processor
 - __Real Time Processing:__ Data processed and generated in real time, effect program as data change
 - __Batch Processing:__ groups of data are processed as a single unit

+#### Flowcharts

 Flow charts can describe the process of a computer program:
 **TODO**

+#### Prototype

 We can check if a proposed system matches the client's expectation by creating `prototypes`.
 Prototypes are a bare-bones, working version of the system for testing purposes.